nedtaylor/athena/docs/source/activations/activations.rst

 Creating custom activation functions
 ------------------------------------

-The athena library is designed with extensibility in mind, allowing users to create custom activation functions by extending the ``base_activation_type``.
+The athena library is designed with extensibility in mind, allowing users to create custom activation functions by extending the ``base_actv_type``.

 See the tutorial: :ref:`Creating Custom Activations <custom-activations>`